 Few diseases bother Celosia.
-Good cultural practices will help avoid the two primary ones: the disease of powdery mildew and fungal leaf spot.
+Good cultural practices will help avoid the two primary ones: the disease of powdery mildew and the fungal disease leaf spot.

 Use drip or soaker hoses for irrigation as watering overhead, encourages the spread of disease.
 In severe cases, remove and throw away diseased plants.